Skip to content

 The number on the quote is the number on the invoice — even when scope creep would let us bill more invisibly.
 The mechanism that makes the rule livable, and why it's a conviction rather than a policy.

-Coram Deo— "before the face of God" — is one of the older phrases in the Reformed tradition.
-It points at a specific idea: that every part of life, including the parts no one is watching, happens in God's presence.
-That is a theological claim.
-It is also, more concretely, a constraint on how we send invoices.
+Coram Deo— "before the face of God" — is an old phrase that points at a specific idea: that what you do when no one is watching is the real measure of what you do.
+Borrow the framing or leave it; the practical claim is simple.
+It is a constraint on how we send invoices.

 The standard small-shop temptation